 In July 2001, the FERC ordered an evidentiary hearing to determine the amount of refunds due to California energy buyers for purchases made in the spot markets operated by the CalISO and the CalPX during the period from October 2, 2000 to June 20, 2001 (Refund Period).
 Proposed refunds are based on the calculation of mitigated market clearing prices for each hour.
 The FERC ruled that if the refunds required by the formula would cause a seller to recover less than its actual costs for the Refund Period, sellers may document these costs and limit their refund liability commensurately.
 In September 2005, Avista Energy submitted its cost filing claim pursuant to the FERC's August 2005 order.
 That filing was accepted in orders issued by the FERC in January 2006 and November 2006.
 In June 2009, the FERC reversed, in part, its previous decision and ordered a compliance filing requiring an adjustment to the return on investment component of Avista Energy's cost filing.
 That compliance filing was made in July 2009.
 In March 2010, the California AG, the CPUC, PG&E, and SCE filed a protest and comments on Avista Energy's compliance filing.
-In April 2010, Avista Energy filed a response and corrected a technical error from its July 2009 filing that increased its cost filing claim.
-The California AG, CPUC, PG&E and SCE filed an answer and protest to this filing in April 2010.
+In April 2010, Avista Energy filed a response and corrected a technical error from its July 2009 filing.
+The correction increased its cost filing claim.
+The California AG, CPUC, PG&E and SCE filed an answer and protest to this filing in April 2010, which Avista Energy answered in June 2010.
+In July 2010, the same parties again opposed Avista Energy's cost filing, and Avista Energy answered that protest.
 The revised compliance filing is pending before the FERC.